 "the best is London Walks" Let's Go Europe

 "London Walks is the best, hands down."
 Frommer's London

 "all the guides are highly qualified, Donald Rumbelow is internationally recognised as the leading authority on Jack the Ripper" Chicago Tribune

 "be careful about the Ripper tour, however, since there are imitations" The New York Times

 "London Walks was acknowledged as the premier walking tour company in the entire world" American Tour Guides Convention

 The Jack the Ripper Walk.
-(If you're not assessing you're guessing – buying a pig in a poke.)
+Bears repeating: if you're not assessing you're guessing – buying a pig in a poke.

 1. Because this is as close as you're going to get to nailing Jack the Ripper.
 It all comes down to the guiding.

 2. Because you don't have to settle for second or third or fourth or sixteenth best.
 It all comes down to the guiding.

 3. Because this – The Jack the Ripper Walk – is curated and regularly guided by the distinguished crime historian Donald Rumbelow, who is "internationally recognised as the leading authority on Jack the Ripper."
 It all comes down to the guiding.